jcksnvllxr80/DesignPatterns/README.md

 # Design Patterns

-This code comes from a [Udemy course](https://www.udemy.com/course/design-patterns-in-java-concepts-hands-on-projects)
+This code comes from following along with a [Udemy course on Design Patterns in Java](https://www.udemy.com/course/design-patterns-in-java-concepts-hands-on-projects)